scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase.md

 Azure Database for MySQL automatically creates server backups and stores them in user configured locally redundant or geo-redundant storage.
 Backups can be used to restore your server to a point-in-time.

-More information can be found in [Backup and restore in Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/concepts-backup) document.
+More information can be found in [Backup and restore in Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/concepts-backup) documentation.

 ### Monitor MySQL